Canon SX720 vs Panasonic G95

 It is notable that the G95 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The SX720 does not feature such a mic input.

 The G95 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the SX720 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the SX720 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the SX720 was succeeded by the Canon SX730.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the SX720 and G95 can be found, respectively, in the Canon SX720 Manual (free pdf) or the online Panasonic G95 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon SX720 and the Panasonic G95?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.